Does formalizing reasoning require new mathematics?

 Not with the mathematics that doesn't exist yet (that's what we're building).
 Not with pure logic (we're not deriving from axioms; we're choosing axioms, forging definitions, deciding what structures to study).
 Not with empirical observation alone (we're building formal machinery, not just collecting data).

-There's something strange here.
+There is something strange here.
 We extend the tools of precision from within the medium of precision, but before the extension, the medium doesn't include what we're about to add.
-We're reaching beyond our current representational capacity to construct new representational capacity.
+We are reaching beyond our current representational capacity to construct new representational capacity.

 Riemann sat with the problem for years, followed failed paths, and constructed something—manifolds, curvature tensors—that had no prior formal existence.
 His intuition guided the construction, but the intuition wasn't itself mathematical; the math didn't exist yet.
 It was something pre-formal that nonetheless tracked structure precisely enough to build what was needed.
 And then something cohered that couldn't have been mechanically derived from what came before.